omseeth/omseeth.github.io/_posts/2025-08-14-MCoT_sketching.md

 new visual content.
 This limits applicability to reasoning scenarios that benefit from active visual exploration, such as diagram construction in geometry or mechanical design tasks.

-Meng et al. [19] extend CoT by having an LLM produce symbolic sketch-like diagrams (e.g., SVG), rendered into images and re-encoded for reasoning.
+Meng et al. [19] extend CoT by having an LLM produce symbolic sketch-like diagrams (e.g., with SVG), rendered into images and re-encoded for reasoning.
 Their ’think image by image’ approach helps, for example, with geometric tasks.
 However, this gain comes at the cost of operational complexity: the pipeline depends on separate LLMs, rendering engines, and encoders, creating latency and integration